-If you lived in New Zealand instead of United States, you would:
+If you moved to New Zealand from the United States, you would:

 MAKE 42.4% LESS MONEY EVERY YEAR

 In United States, the GDP per capita is $52,800.00 per capita,

 while in New Zealand, that number is $30,400.00 per capita.

 Category: United States vs. New Zealand GDP

 UNITED STATES (79.56 years life expectancy)